flutter/flutter/specs/pointer.md

  5. If result2 is not an array of EventTarget objects, set it to the empty array and (if this is debug mode) report the issue.
- 6. Let result be the concatenation of result1's contents, result2's contents, and the application document.
+ 6. Let result be the concatenation of result1's contents, result2's contents, and the application's element tree's root node.
  7. Let 'result' be this pointer's current targets.

 When an object is one of the current targets of a pointer and no other